Commonly asked questions by current and prospective clients...

 What insurances do you accept and do you accept cash payments?

-We accept Horizon BCBS and most BCBS PPO plans.
+We accept Horizon BCBS, most BCBS PPO plans, and Aetna.
 For all other plans, we are an out of netork provider.
 We accept cash/out of pocket payments and accept check, debit/credit, and flex spending visa/mc payments.